 One of the first things I have you do before you meet with me is take the Money Personality Quiz to figure out what your Money Personality is.
 Every money tool in the book won’t help you if you don’t understand your relationship with money.
 In fact, depending on your money personality, using certain money tools might turn you off from budgeting completely.

 If you haven’t taken the quiz yet, take it now.
-Then come back and see how your money personality feels about budgeting and some apps you should check out based on your money personality:
+Then come back and see how your money personality feels about budgeting and some apps from companies like SoFi you should check out based on your money personality:

 AVOIDER on a Budget: What budget?
 You just know how much you have in your bank account – you keep track in your head.
 Except for that one time you overdrafted because you forgot a check was being cashed.
 Or that other time when you forgot you bought that one thing right before buying the thing you were actually planning to buy.
 Or maybe you just never know and cross your fingers.
 Either way, you’re often in the dark about where your money is and was, and you’re totally okay with that.
 Except maybe for this nagging sense of anxiety in the back of your head that you are maybe missing something…